 Anchor by Spotify is another all-in-one podcast creation, hosting, and distribution platform.
 Since Anchor is owned by and integrated with Spotify, you’ll have easy access to one of the fastest-growing podcast audiences in the world.

-However, while you can upload and create video podcasts with the app, you’ll need to record video using another software.
-But with the platform’s easy integration with Riverside, you can create video podcasts and distribute them on Spotify through Anchor.
+However, while you can upload your own videos with the app, the platform has a seamless integration with Riverside.
+You can create video podcasts on Riverside and easily distribute them on Spotify.

 Pricing: Free